rkkarn32/gitpractice/ReadMe.txt

 Let's make it more helpful to read about the project. and not let the project being ambiguious.

-Welcome Back Again, Editiing with Nano tool.. lool :D Thanks
+Welcome Back Again, Editiing with Nano tool.. lool :D Adding this line to chekc the newly email added for check in ..
+Thanks
 Ramesh Karan